RajiaRani/RajiaRani/README.md

 - Research Assistant in Computer Science @ University of South Dakota, USA
 - Working with:
   - Large Language Models (LLMs) and AI Agents
-  - PyTorch and GPU-based training
+  - PyTorch and GPU-based training and Inference

 ## 🎓 Education
 - Master’s in Artificial Intelligence (in progress)